Xilconic/overengineered-hello-world/HelloWorldOverengineered/SOLID/README.md

 Apply Interface Segregation Principle to define separate interfaces for tokenizing versus recombination.
 #### Consequences
 This design allows callers to only depend on the behavior they actually use.

+### 0007 - Segregate interfaces for ITextTokenizer
+#### Status
+Implemented
+#### Context
+The `ITextTokenizer` exposes 2 methods, which maybe not all callers will need in the future.
+#### Decision
+Apply Interface Segregation Principle to define separate interfaces for tokenizing versus recombination.
+#### Consequences
+This design allows callers to only depend on the behavior they actually use.

+### 0008 - Introduce polymorphic sentence termination
+#### Status
+Implemented
+#### Context
+If the client would like a different way of how the displayed sentence is terminated, the `TextFormatter` class needs to be changed for it.
+The violated the Open/Close Principle.
+#### Decision
+Allow for polymorphic alternatives to the current implementation, such that the behavior of `TextFormatter` can be changed without it needing to be recompiled.
+#### Consequences
+Improves the changeability of `TextFormatter`.